the-tcpdump-group/libpcap/doc/README.windows.md

 The Developer's Kit is a ZIP archive; it contains a folder named `WpdPack`, which you should place on your `C:` drive, e.g. `C:\WpdPack`.

-Building tcpdump on Windows requires Visual Studio 2015 or later.
+Building libpcap on Windows requires Visual Studio 2015 or later.
 The Community Edition of Visual Studio can be downloaded at no cost from [here](https://visualstudio.microsoft.com).